Jesus Christ Superstar (film): Plot

 Jesus shares the Passover meal with his followers in the Garden of Gethsemane, where he doubts their loyalties, predicting that Peter will deny knowing him and Judas will betray him.
 An argument between Jesus and Judas ensues, with Judas angrily accusing Jesus of letting his ideals become corrupted.
 When the rest of his followers fall asleep, Jesus questions God's intention for him, ultimately deciding to accept what happens as being part of his plan.
 Judas fulfills his betrayal by leading Roman guards to Jesus, who allows himself to be arrested and he is brought to Caiaphas and Annas, who accuse him of blasphemy.
 The populace accuse Peter of following Jesus, which he denies, leading him, Mary Magdalane and the other followers to question if Jesus's predictions have come true.

 Jesus is brought to Pontius Pilate, who does not deal with Jews and sends him to Herod instead, who urges Jesus to perform miracles for him and dismisses him as a fraud when he does not.
 Judas becomes overwhelmed with grief, regret and confusion over his actions and, blaming God for making him the betrayer, hangs himself.
 Jesus is tried by Pilate, who believes him to be delusional but has committed no crime, yet he is pressured by crowds to condemn Jesus to death.
 Confused and enraged at Jesus' inexplicable resignation and refusal to defend himself, and unable to quell the crowds even after having Jesus flogged, Pilate is left with no option but to order Jesus' execution.

 While Judas' spirit questions the significance of Jesus' death, Jesus is led away to Golgotha and crucified.
 After he dies on the cross, the cast, no longer in character, board their bus and leave, with Barry Dennen, Yvonne Elliman and Carl Anderson the only ones who seem to notice that the actor who played Jesus is missing.
+The film ends on a lingering shot of the cross that was used to crucify Jesus, set against the setting sun.